ARTICLE

 Why it matters.

 In short, countries hold U.S. currency for transactions with other countries because they see the U.S. dollar as stable and safe.
 When foreign countries conduct transactions with one another, they typically do so with the U.S. dollar.
-Many foreign currencies are also pegged to the dollar, which is one of the nation’s strengths.
+Many foreign currencies are also pegged to the dollar, one of the nation’s strengths.

 If the U.S. were to lose its status as the world’s reserve currency, it would likely have less access to capital and incur higher borrowing costs.
 This could adversely impact stock market valuations as well.
 America’s status as a reserve currency has allowed the nation to, in part, run deficits.
 If foreign countries no longer want to hold the dollar, it could force some unpleasant belt-tightening.
-The counterargument is that even though the U.S.’s trajectory is troubling; no clear rival exists.
-However, with the implementation of digital currencies, strong foreign competition, and domestic discord, another currency may become more attractive.
+The counterargument is that even though the U.S.’s trajectory is troubling, no clear rival exists.
+However, with digital currencies, strong foreign competition, and domestic discord, another currency may become more attractive.

 If there is a positive aspect, the U.S. is the most resourceful, innovative, and economically successful country in history.
 The country’s ingenuity and determination are incredibly valuable traits.
 Righting the ship will take the brightest minds and the most determined people available, and the U.S. has those people.
 Also, some leaders in the U.S. historically wait until the last minute to address and deal with a problem.
-We are not at that point yet, but it is undoubtedly getting closer and leaders in Washington, D.C need to address the issue.
+We are not at that point yet, but it is undoubtedly getting closer, and leaders in Washington, D.C need to address the issue.